 On The Trail Of The

-And we'll explore some of the things that connect these two island nations including social, economic and cultural identity.
+Against an extraordinary marine canvas in this film I'll explore some of the things that connect these two island nations including social, economic and cultural identity.